approov/quickstart-cloudflare_approov-worker/workers/approov-token-binding/README.md

-# Approov Token Binding Quick Start
+# Approov Token Binding Quickstart

-This quick start is for developers familiar with Cloudflare who are looking for a quick intro into how they can add [Approov](https://approov.io) into an existing project.
+This quickstart is for developers familiar with Cloudflare who are looking for a quick intro into how they can add [Approov](https://approov.io) into an existing project.
 Therefore this will guide you through the necessary steps for adding Approov to an existing site being routed through Cloudflare.

-We strongly advise you to try first this quick start in a staging environment, and just follow it in a production environment when you understand how Approov works within your Cloudflare deployment.
+We strongly advise you to try first this quickstart in a staging environment, and just follow it in a production environment when you understand how Approov works within your Cloudflare deployment.
 So after you finish testing the Approov integration in your staging environment, just replace all occurrences of `staging` with `production` to deploy the Approov Cloudflare worker into your CLoudflare production infrastructure in order to protect your API with Approov.

 ## Why?